I could smell the frustration coming from the young man from way across the room.

 Moreover, when you give people ownership over what they are doing, they perform so much better and make your job as a leader so much easier.

 4. Create a culture of open and honest communication

-Share your vision open and honestly and also share the role of each team member in achieving it.
+Share your vision openly and honestly and also share the role of each team member in achieving it.
 When you do, you galvanize them into action.

 You should extend your communication process to include a means by which your team can feel comfortable calling out each other for poor performance.

 5. Reward and recognize team members for accomplishing goals

-What better way to guarantee this than to give your team performance-based recognitions and rewards?
-What better way than to recognise that they know how to lead?
+What better way to guarantee this than to give your team performance-based recognition and rewards?

 There are several recognition programs which you can modify to suit your needs or working with your team, you can come up with your own.

+How to lead?
 Now it's over to you...